Regardless of your company size or industry, we all have the same goal: hit our revenue goals.

 Early-stage companies face the challenge of setting their KPIs with limited benchmark data to base them on.
 For example, start-ups don’t typically have enough historical data to understand the percentage of leads that convert to MQLs, percentage of MQLs that convert to SQLs and so forth.

-Forecasting target numbers in your demand gen strategy takes a bit of iteration in order to achieve the practicality and stability you’re looking for.
+Forecasting target numbers in your demand generation strategy takes a bit of iteration in order to achieve the practicality and stability you’re looking for.
 While this isn’t always easy, it’s definitely always possible!

 Lauren O’Brien, VP of Marketing at Balto, walks us through her process for setting practical, attainable KPIs.